CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.2.1 General Client.md

 + If the client has decided to encrypt parts of the file system, then you should specify how this should be done (see also SYS.2.1.M25 Client Encryption).
-+ When using encrypted file systems, a separate concept should be created for this and the details of the configuration should be documented with particular care, since in the case of problems (loss of key or passphrase to key, incorrect configuration or similar) the data on the encrypted file systems will be completely lost could be.
++ When using encrypted file systems, a separate concept should be created for this and the details of the configuration should be documented with particular care, as in the case of problems (loss of key or passphrase to the key, incorrect configuration or similar) the data on the encrypted file systems would otherwise be completely lost could be.
 + Regulations for the creation and maintenance of documentation